Home Battery Systems

 CAN I QUIT THE POWER COMPANY?

-The answer is KIND-OF, but don't.
+The answer to this question isn't so cut and dry.
 On a normal day with solar and batteries, you won't be using the grid at all, but instead be 100% energy independent.
 But we want to be very clear here--We DO NOT recommend that you disconnect from the grid.
 It is a reliable backup for those days when you need more power, like when it's cloudy, in winter when the days are short, or when you use more power than normal.
 We actually do have several customers who are completely off-grid.
 But to be truly off-grid and not worry about running out of power, you need to build a solar and battery storage system large enough for worst-case scenarios, like a week of rainy days or the increased power needs if you have guests stay for extended times.
 The general rule to be off-grid is to build a solar and battery system that is twice the size you need for normal days, so you'll spend double the money - we don't want that.
 Instead we recommend a system that will power your home for a normal 24hr day, and then keep the grid connected in case you need it.

 WHAT CAN I POWER WITH A HOME BATTERY SYSTEM?